Leaping to the end of the shortest month

 And many people don’t even pronounce it right.
 Listen to anchors and reporters on radio and TV as the month winds down today and tomorrow.
 Many professional speakers butcher the month’s name by calling it “Feb-yoo-ary,” as if the R weren’t even there.
 It’s rare to hear a broadcaster pronounce it correctly.

-Also, The Arc Southern Maryland is encouraging each of us to give $29 on Feb.
+Also, The Arc Southern Maryland is encouraging our community to give $29 on Feb.
 29 to help create opportunities for the folks they support.
 You can text the word GIVE to 443-234-0223, or see www.arcsomd.org for more details.

 So pronounce the month’s name right, and if Feb.
 29 is your birthday, celebrate like you won’t get another chance for four years.